OpenDataServices/carpentr/README.md

 ## Front end development

-A shiny app is located in `inst/shiny/shinycarpentr`, and can be edited from within there.
+A shiny app is located in `inst/shiny/carpentr`, and can be edited from within there.
 To run the app, run:

 ```
-shinycarpentr()
+shiny::runApp('inst/shiny/carpentr')
 ```

 ## Back end development